pinksheep

 By Team

-Build AI Agents for Ops Reporting, Syncs, and Approvals.
+AI Assistants for Ops Reporting, Syncs, and Approvals.

 Quick answer

-An AI agent for operations helps teams coordinate reporting, data sync, approval routing, and cross-functional handoffs across the tools they already use.
-Instead of brittle scripts, Pinksheep lets ops teams describe what they need in plain English, then builds agents that adapt to context, keep the plan visible, and ask before important changes go live.
+An AI assistant for operations helps teams coordinate reporting, data sync, approval routing, and cross-functional handoffs across the tools they already use.
+Instead of brittle scripts, Pinksheep lets ops teams describe what they need in plain English, then builds AI assistants that adapt to context, keep the plan visible, and ask before important changes go live.

 AI Agent for Operations helps your team handle repetitive work in plain English.
 Pinksheep connects to Asana, HubSpot, Slack, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.